 - Explain the basic principles of relational (SQL) and non-relational (No-SQL) databases.

 - Name the most widely used SQL and No-SQL databases.

 - Compare the most common flavors of SQL databases.

 - Define referential integrity, ACID, and cascade operations.

 - Explain the role of columns and rows in tables.

 - Formulate basic SQL queries using the SELECT statement.

 - Create, remove, and alter schemata and tables.

 - Use the inner join to connect two or more tables.

-Computer, laptop or tablet with Internet access, email, and one of the following browsers:
+Computer, laptop or tablet with Internet access, web browser, and email.